Co-chair, Consumer Financial ServicesFinancial Services and Bankingemail

-Manatt’s Consumer Financial Services practice can help you navigate this rapidly evolving regulatory environment.
-Our interdisciplinary team of lawyers and advisors has extensive experience in—and an in-depth understanding of—the laws and regulations governing consumer financial products and services.
+Manatt’s Consumer Financial Services group can help you navigate this rapidly evolving regulatory environment.
+Our interdisciplinary team of lawyers and government and regulatory advisors has extensive experience in—and an in-depth understanding of—the laws and regulations governing consumer financial products and services.
 We can assist you in developing and implementing compliance programs, as well as defending consumer litigation and regulatory enforcement actions.

 Our practice’s offices in Washington, D.C., and throughout New York and California allow our attorneys to stay on top of current developments, trends and regulations affecting clients’ business objectives and priorities.

 In today’s heightened regulatory environment, the CFPB scrutinizes and regulates credit products extensively.
 Our consumer financial services practice closely monitors developments at the CFPB and regularly works with its staff attorneys, providing advice regarding the large and growing number of laws that regulate the extension of credit to consumers and assisting clients in submitting comment letters on proposed regulations.
 Much of our work concerns the increasing overlap between products and services offered by financial and nonfinancial institutions, and attempts by regulators and plaintiffs lawyers to bring them within the jurisdiction of consumer financial protection laws.